Leonid Krasin: Early years

 In 1887, Krasin enrolled at the Petersburg Technological Institute, to study chemistry.
-He was briefly expelled from St Petersburg for his part in a student demonstration in 1890.
+He was briefly expelled from Saint Petersburg for his part in a student demonstration in 1890.
 On his return, in October, he joined a Marxist circle founded by Mikhail Brusnev, which was one of the first social democratic groups to make contact with factory workers.
 He was expelled from the Institute and banished from Petersburg again in 1891, for taking part in a student demonstration.
 He moved to Nizhny Novgorod where he started military service, only to be arrested in 1892 because of his link with Brusnev, and taken to Moscow, where he spent ten months in prison.
 After his release, he resumed military service in Tula.
 During a visit to St Petersburg, he delivered a talk to a Marxist circle organised by Stepan Radchenko, and was aggressively challenged by Vladimir Ulyanov, later known as Lenin, who was in the audience.

 In 1893, Krasin visited Leo Tolstoy, the author of War and Peace, who lived nearby, but, according to Krasin's wife, Liubov, who was present, they argued so furiously about revolutionary politics that Tolstoy "began to stamp with rage."
 Later, Krasin also became friendly with the writer Maxim Gorky, who described Krasin as:

 Arrested again in January 1895, he spent three months in prison before being deported to Irkutsk, where he worked as a draughtsman on the Trans-Siberian Railway.
 He graduated from Kharkov Technological Institute in 1901.